 Looking at lifestyle, stress, diet and exercise are also important factors to improve overall health.

-In Chinese Medicine terminology PCOS often involves a Kidney Yang deficiency with stagnation and accumulation of Phlegm Damp in the lower abdomen.
+From a Chinese Medicine perspective PCOS often involves a Kidney Yang deficiency with stagnation and accumulation of Phlegm Damp in the lower abdomen.
 The Kidney Yin deficient type may involve Qi and Blood deficiency or Qi stagnation.